 Rideau Hall has been the official residence and workplace of every governor general of Canada since 1867.

 The governor general lives here, confers with the leader of Canada’s government, hosts foreign dignitaries and performs the functions of Canada’s head of state, as the representative of the Crown in Canada.
 This heritage site is also a national gathering place, where the governor general presents honours and awards to recognize excellence.
+The residence is designated a “classified” heritage building by the Federal Heritage Buildings Review Office (FHBRO).

-A classified federal heritage building, Rideau Hall is the largest official residence in Canada’s Capital Region and the only one open to visitors.
 Tours of the residence, art collection and grounds are offered all year long.
 The grounds are open to the public in all seasons of the year for a range of concerts, ceremonies, celebrations and sporting events.

-A Regency Villa
+A Regency villa